Migration Myths Busted: What You Need to Know About Moving Mortgage Data Seamlessly

 Phase 5: Verify.
 Full reconciliation audit.
 User acceptance testing.
 Compliance sign-off.
 Decommission legacy systems.
 This phase closes the loop.

-Mortgage Workspace has refined this process across 750+ financial institutions.
+ABT has refined this process across 750+ financial institutions.
 Each migration follows a documented playbook that accounts for LOS integrations, compliance data, and the specific regulatory requirements of the mortgage industry.
+Our guide to The Secret to Effective Mortgage Operations goes deeper on this.

 Frequently Asked Questions

-Most mortgage data migrations take 10 to 12 weeks from initial assessment through final verification.
-The timeline depends on the volume of data, the number of source systems, and regulatory requirements.
+Most mortgage data migrations take 10 to 12 weeks from initial assessment through final verification when the target environment is a Microsoft Azure tenancy and the integrations move through MortgageExchange.
+The timeline depends on the volume of loan files, the number of source systems, and regulatory requirements.
 Phased approaches with validation checkpoints between each wave reduce risk and produce better outcomes than compressed timelines.

 Compliance data receives the highest priority during migration.
 Automated validation confirms that every regulated record transfers accurately with full audit trails.
-Encryption protects data in transit and at rest.
-Regulatory retention schedules are mapped to the new environment before any data moves, so compliance continuity is maintained throughout the process.
+Encryption protects data in transit and at rest inside Microsoft Azure.
+Microsoft Purview retention policies bind to the moved records when they arrive in the new environment, so regulatory retention schedules are continuous through the cutover and the firm's compliance posture does not have a gap.

 Yes.
 Phased migrations schedule high-volume data moves during off-peak hours and maintain read-only access to legacy systems during transition windows.
+MortgageExchange runs in dual-write mode during cutover so the Loan Origination System and the core banking system stay in sync.
 Failover routing keeps users connected to backup systems if the primary is temporarily unavailable.
 Most mortgage operations experience less than two hours of planned downtime per migration wave.

 No. A data cleansing phase before migration identifies records to migrate, archive, or purge.
-Active loan files and compliance-required documents move to the new system.
+Active loan files and compliance-required documents move to the new Microsoft Azure environment.
 Closed loans within retention windows go to cost-effective archive storage.
-Duplicate records and data past retention requirements get purged, reducing storage costs and improving system performance.
+Duplicate records and data past retention requirements get purged, reducing storage costs and producing cleaner Microsoft Purview retention policies on the records that actually need to be preserved.